sandeepbarnwal/train-ticketing-system/README.md

 # Train ticket booking System

-A springboot backend ticket booking application.
+A Spring Boot based backend application for booking train tickets.

 ## Features

 - Book a train ticket
 - Cancel a train ticket
 - View receipt/ticket details
-- View passengers and seats arrangement in a given section of a train
+- View passengers and seat arrangements in a given section of a train
 - Modify passenger's seat on request

-## Languages and frameworks
+## Languages, tools and frameworks

 - Java 17
 - Spring Boot 3.3.0